MateoProjects/MAI/IML/Teoria/supervised_learning_w6_revisat.md

 **Control**: reinforcement learning: given an external system upon which you can exert control action *a* and receive percepts, *p*, a reward signal *r* indicating good

+**Regression**: Given a picture of a person, we have to predict their age on the basis of the given picture.
+The output is continuous.

+**Classification**: Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.
+The output is discrete.

 ![](img/w6/supervised.png)